This post may contain affiliate links. Please read our disclosure policy.

 I promise a more regular post schedule in the future, but to tide you over, I’m sharing this banana bread.
 It’s the first thing I’ve baked in my new kitchen.
 And it’s EPIC.

 The brown butter and four bananas makes for a delightfully moist quick bread with a crispy, crunchy exterior.
 Each bite offers up sweet, nutty banana flavor with little bursts of extra sweetness and a hint of rum from the raisins.
+You know by now from my best oatmeal raisin cookies that I love a good raisin treat!

 This easy recipe doesn’t require a mixer, a blender, or any other fancy contraption; just good old-fashioned elbow grease, and, honestly, it doesn’t even take much of that!